 - Too little fibre

 - Too much soy

 - Too much beer

 - Too much sugar

-Physical and mental stress also disrupts your hormones.
-Chronic stress is so powerful that sometimes it can be the only source of hormonal imbalance.
+Physical and mental stress also disrupt your hormones.
+Chronic stress is so powerful that it can even be the only source of hormonal imbalance.
 How does that work?